SystemsApproach/7E/introduction/architecture.rst

 blueprint—sometimes called a *network architecture*—that guides the design and implementation of the network.
-One way to think about a network architecture is that it specifies a way to modularize the network; a particular deconstruction of the overall system into collection of components.
+One way to think about a network architecture is that it specifies a way to modularize the network; a particular deconstruction of the overall system into a collection of components.
 Modularization, in turn, is essentially an exercise in defining abstractions—identifying the behavior of some important aspect of the system, encapsulating that behavior in an